 - It is important that you contact your referees well before submitting an application.
 This ensures they expect the request and understand that the University of Melbourne referee request email contains both instructions on how to access the tool and submit their references through the attached link.
 All references must be submitted using the online tool.

 - If you have completed a thesis or research component that does not include a numeric grade and is ≥50% of your entire program, provide a copy of the thesis, the Examiner’s reports and an Academic Report for Ungraded Thesis form.
 Send the form to the most senior academic in the relevant department of your tertiary institution involved in the assessment of your thesis/research component and ask them to respond before the closing date of the round that you are applying for.

 6. Submit an application

 Submit your application for your graduate research degree online.

 For admission to Graduate Research Degree Candidature and Scholarship, you must submit a course application.
 If you are a new student and have applied for a Graduate Research Degree in the Melbourne School of Engineering by the relevant closing date, you will be automatically considered for Melbourne Research Scholarships.
 You do not need to submit a separate application for Melbourne Research Scholarships.

 Once you have submitted your application, you will receive an automated email confirming that your application has been received.
 You will receive a notification if your application is incomplete.

 To avoid delay in the assessment of your application, ensure you follow the online application instructions carefully and upload all the required documents.

-The assessment process can take up to eight weeks before an outcome is finalised.
+The assessment process can take up to 12 weeks before an outcome is finalised.